Life insurance for people with a heart condition

 If you pay a loaded premium due to a heart condition, then there’s a chance you could pay more into this policy than what will be paid out eventually.

-Also known as an over 50s plan, over 50 life insurance guarantees acceptance to all UK residents aged 50-85 with no medical questions.
+Also known as an over 50s plan, over 50s life insurance guarantees acceptance to all UK residents aged 50 - 85.
+There are no medical questions, so you don’t need to disclose your heart condition.

-Your age and the policy sum assured (and sometimes your smoking status) will determine the cost of your premiums.
-The maximum sum assured is typically £20,000 (depending on your personal circumstances and budget).
+Your age, smoking status and the policy sum assured will determine the cost of your monthly premium.
+The maximum you can secure is £20,000 (depending on your personal circumstances and budget).

 Policy extras and add ons: